art-from-the-machine/Mantella/docs/pages/issues_qna.md

 </details>
 <br>

-#### No message box displayed to say spell has been added / Mantella spell is not in spell inventory
+#### SKYRIM : No message box displayed to say spell has been added / Mantella spell is not in spell inventory
 <details>
 <summary>Details</summary>